Are you looking for some new family Christmas traditions to try this year? If so, you’re in luck!

 Whether you live in a location where you can ice skate on a pond or you have to go to an indoor mall, ice skating is the perfect family holiday activity.
 Bundle up in your winter gear, grab your skates, and hit the ice.
 Just do your best not to get hurt!

-This family Christmas tradition is great for those who love a real tree complete with that awesome smell.
+This family Christmas tradition is great for those who love a real tree, complete with that awesome smell.
 Visit a tree farm to find the perfect tree as a family.
 If you’re really adventurous, you may even cut one down yourself.

 For many kids, Christmas isn’t complete without a trip to the sledding hill.
 It’s a great way to get outside and have some fun in the snow.

-There is no better time to play tourist in your home town than during the holiday season.
-Everything is lit up and decorated beautifully and there is magic in the air.
+There is no better time to play tourist in your hometown than during the holiday season.
+Everything is lit up and decorated beautifully, and there is magic in the air.
 Most towns also have many events or activities going on during this time that your family can take advantage of.

 Do you want to build a snowman?
-Depending on where you live this may or may not be possible.
+Depending on where you live, this may or may not be possible.
 If you’re lucky enough to have snow around the holidays, make sure to take a day to bring Frosty (or Olaf) to life!
 Don’t forget the corn cob, buttons, and coal!

 Christmas is a time for celebrating the birth of Jesus Christ, and what better way to do that than by displaying a nativity scene in your home?
 Not only is it a beautiful decoration, but it’s also a reminder of the true meaning of Christmas.
 By taking the time to set up a nativity display in your home, you’ll be spreading the Christmas spirit to all who see it.